-This project is intended to be a technical and/or minor research nature and allow the student to demonstrate skills, planning ability, and the attention to detail required in scientific project work.
-The details are worked out with faculty in the program, but essentially the semester's work in this course is intended to result in a paper of suitable quality for publication.
+This project is intended to be of a technical and/or minor research nature and allow the student to demonstrate skills, planning ability, and the attention to detail required in project work.
+The details are worked out with faculty in the program, but essentially the semester's work in this course is intended to result in a paper of suitable quality for presentation to other AHT students.
+A product from the project is expected that is to be of value as a teaching or informational aid.
 The project may be shared, in which case students who collaborate must show clearly defined duties within the group working on the project.